We offer a diverse range of orientation program to get you connected with the University, the School and your fellow classmates.

 12. I was admitted through IB/GCEAL and I know that I can transfer some credits to HKUST.
 How can I apply for the credit transfer?

-Students admitted through IB/GCEAL in 2022-23 and onward are automatically granted 6 credits on University Common Core in Broadening Area and 6 free elective credits.
+Students admitted through IB/GCEAL in 2024-25 and onward are automatically granted 6 credits on University Common Core in Broadening Area and 9 free elective credits.
 If any subjects taken in the public examination have met the transfer requirements for HKUST courses, the transfer will be done automatically and no application is required.
-However, if the record has not been updated on Student Information System (SIS) in the beginning of the term, please contact Mr. Samson CHUI (bmschui@ust.hk/3469-2128) before the end of the add/drop period.
+However, if the record has not been updated on Student Information System (SIS) in the beginning of the term, please email bmug@ust.hk before the end of the add/drop period.

-13. If I have other public examination results which I have not submitted during the admission process such as TOEFL or IELTS which can meet the UCC English Language requirements, can I apply for credit transfer?
+13. If I have other public examination results which I have not submitted during the admission process such as TOEFL or IELTS, can I apply for credit transfer?
 When is the deadline?

 14. If my student record on credit transfer has not been updated at the beginning of Fall term, what should I do?

-Please contact Mr. Samson CHUI at SBM UG Programs Office ASAP (bmschui@ust.hk/3469-2128) for assistance.
+Please email SBM UG Programs Office bmug@ust.hk ASAP for assistance.